Romson-Niega/romson-niega/README.md

 ### I'm Romson, and welcome to my GitHub!

-I am a dedicated learner of all things IT and cyber security.
+I am a dedicated learner of all things Networking and cyber security.
 Plus a genuinely happy person.

-- I’m currently working on security documentation and configuration for a mobile scanning application
+- I’m currently working on network infrastructure, server administration, network security, and automation.
 - I'm currently employeed: https://isd.lacounty.gov
 - How to reach me: https://www.linkedin.com/in/romson-niega/